How to Tune a CB Radio: Step-By-Step Instructions

 Hi & Welcome!

 My name is Jeremy and I have been an avid car nut for many year.
 My first car was an 1987 Honda CRX.
-I put a CB Radio in it when my car radio went out and have been an avid user of CBs and car radios for years.
-I'll do my best to share my tips, information and thoughts to help you with what ever question you might have, ABOUT ME
+I put in my first Kenwood stereo, amp, 2 10" JLs and a CB Radio in it and have been an avid user of CBs and car radios for years.
+I'll do my best to share my tips, information and thoughts to help you with whatever question you might have, ABOUT ME